yelloSA96/ai-build-hackathon/backend/README.md

 PROJECT_DIRECTORY = "<path-to-your-project-directory>"
 ```
 Replace `<your-api-key>` with your Cohere API key and `<path-to-your-project-directory>` with the path to the backend directory.
+Cohere API is being used for testing purposes only.

 ## Running the Application
 Activate the Poetry environment by running poetry shell.